 The most common newbie mistake is lack of research

 The most common mistake a newbie grower makes is to not do their research ahead of time.
 There is nothing worse than being up against the wall when you suddenly experience issues with your plants.
 It could be too late to save your plants if you don’t know what you should be looking for on a day to day basis.
 Don’t guess or experiment with your plants, to be successful you need to follow the lessons you will learn from this course.

-An example of experimenting due to lack of preparedness is to administer nutrients such Miracle-Grow because you have it laying around the house.
-This nutrient blend would actual harm your plants and reduce yields because the mix of nutrients isn’t correct for cannabis.
+An example of the experiment due to lack of preparedness is to administer nutrients such Miracle-Grow because you have it laying around the house.
+This nutrient blend would actually harm your plants and reduce yields because the mix of nutrients isn’t correct for cannabis.

-The only way to know is research like the reading your doing right now on budsgrowguide.com or by searching google.com for reputable information.
+The only way to know is research like the reading you’re doing right now on budsgrowguide.com or by searching google.com for reputable information.